 These witnesses are occasionally the reason for mistakenly arresting the wrong person.
 This often leads to individuals who was defending their self or protecting another being arrested on charges of assault and battery.

 When facing assault and battery criminal charges, let your voice be heard.
-Contact the Law Office of Robert B. Peddy, P.A., by calling (863) 646-1421.
+Contact the Law Offices of Peddy, P.A., by calling (863) 646-1421.

-The Law Office of Robert B. Peddy, P.A., aggressively defends the legal rights of those arrested or charged with assault, battery, or other criminal offense in Lakeland, Winter Haven, Bartow, and the entire Polk County Florida area.
+The Law Offices of Peddy, P.A., aggressively defends the legal rights of those arrested or charged with assault, battery, or other criminal offense in Lakeland, Winter Haven, Bartow, Plant City, Tampa, Hillsborough, Highlands, Hardee, and Polk County Florida.